FormidableLabs/builder-init/README.md

 **The Problem**

-The `.npmignore` and `.gitignore` files in an `init/` templates directory are critical to the correct publishing / git lifecyle of a created project.
+The `.npmignore` and `.gitignore` files in an `init/` templates directory are critical to the correct publishing / git lifecycle of a created project.
 However, publishing `init/` to npm as part of publishing the archetype and even initializing off of a local file path via `npm pack` does not work well with the basic layout of: